Maschette/SOmap/README.md

 <img src="man/figures/README-management-1.png" width="100%" />

-An **auto** plot function will take any data in the form of longitude and latitude vectors and create a guess at a map.
+An **automatic** plot function `SOauto_map()` will take any data in the form of longitude and latitude vectors and create a guess at a map.
 It returns the data used to make the map so that further customization can be made.

 ``` r
 tfile <- tempfile(fileext = "RData")